dask/dask/docs/source/deploying-python.rst

 to you on handling the mixture of threads and processes, like specifying explicit ports, and so on.

+To create a local cluster with all workers running in dedicated subprocesses, ``dask.distributed`` also offers the experimental ``SubprocessCluster``.

 Cluster manager features
 ------------------------